IN THIS ARTICLE

 Physical examination of the affected area is performed to look for signs of gangrene.

-Blood test results show an increase in the number of white blood cells in persons with wet gangrene.
+Blood test results show an increase in the number of white blood cells in persons with wet gangrene or infection.

 A sample of the drainage from the wound is examined to identify the bacteria causing the infection.